scylladb/scylla-rust-driver/docs/source/queries/queries.md

 Additionaly there is special functionality to enable `USE KEYSPACE` queries:
 [USE keyspace](usekeyspace.md)

-Queries are fully asynchronous - you can run as many of them in parallel as you wish.
+Queries are fully asynchronous - you can run as many of them in parallel as you wish, but be mindful of the per-connection limit of 32768 limit per connection imposed by the CQL protocol.

 ```eval_rst
 .. toctree::